Totchinuko/apiconan.totchinuko.fr/patches/hud.2.1.x.md

 ## 2.1.16
 - Fixed the minimap overlaying everything
 - Removing the +/- button from the minimap as the chat back panel catch clicks on those all the time.

+## 2.1.17
+- Fixed compass not hiding when the inventory is open